oVirt/ovirt-site/source/feature/networklinking.html.md

 ### Summary

 The network wiring feature is an enhancement for the VM Network Interface management.
-It supports the following actions without unplugging the Vnic, maintaining the address of the Vnic:
+It supports the following actions without unplugging the Vnic, and it maintains the device address of the Vnic:

     * Dynamically changing the network of a running VM.
     * Unwiring a network of a VM.